 65% Reduction in Gas Compression System Trips

-Using a range of bespoke predictive models and algorithms, OPEX’s data scientists analysed on a daily basis more than 1.5 million data points and 47 thousand data relationships on behalf of the customer.
+Using a range of bespoke predictive models and algorithms, the X-PAS™ platform analysed on a daily basis more than 1.5 million data points and 47 thousand data relationships.
 Data was taken from the full gas compression system including 5 multistage centrifugal compressors, scrubbers and coolers.

 - Reduce downtime

 - Maximise the efficiency of the gas compression system

 During the first 12 months of application X-PAS™ helped this customer to achieve:

 of production loss avoidance

 reduction in gas compression system trips